-Generic drugs \$10+50%

-J of the remaining prescription drug maximum allowed amount

-Diabetic Supplies \$10+50%

-,, of the remaining prescription drug maximum allowed amount

-Brand Formulary drugs \$30+50%

-, , of the remaining prescription drug maximum allowed amount

-Brand Non Formularydrugs of the remaining prescription drug maximum allowed amount

-Self-Administered Injectable Drugs

-(excluding insulin) Not Covered

-Home Delivery Prescriptions: The following copayments apply for a 90-day supply of medication.

-Generic drugs \$10

-Diabetic Supplies \$10

-Brand Formulary drugs \$60

-Brand Non-Formulary drugs \$120

-Self-Administered Injectable I (excluding insulin) Drugs30% up to \$250 of the prescription drug maximum allowed amount

-Exception to Prescription Drug Copayments for Participating Pharmacies
+Generic drugs of the remaining prescription drug maximum allowed amount Diabetic Supplies \$10+50% ., of the remaining prescription drug maximum allowed amount Brand Formulary drugs \$30+50% of the remaining prescription drug maximum allowed amount Brand Non Formularydrugs of the remaining prescription drug maximum allowed amount Self-Administered Injectable Drugs (excluding insulin) Not Covered Home Delivery Prescriptions: The fo day supply of medication. ellowing copayments apply for a 90- Generic drugs \$10 Diabetic Supplies \$10 Brand Formulary drugs \$60 Brand Non-Formulary drugs \$120 Self-Administered Injectable Drugs (ex cluding insulin) 30% up to \$250 of the prescription drug maximum allowed amount Exception to Prescription Drug Pharmacies Copayments for Participating Prescription Contraceptives(Generic or single source contraceptive care service, these items must be prescribed by a physician and obtained from a participating pharmacy or through the home delivery program.
+This includes items that can be obtained over the counter for which a physician's prescription is not required by law.
+When these items are covered as preventive care services, the Calendar Year Deductible, if any, will not apply and no copayment will apply.
+In addition, any separate deductible that applies to prescription drugs will not apply.